Gay Winston-Salem & Greensboro

 Chemistry Nightclub (2901 Spring Garden St), gay, straight-friendly, 18+ dance club and drag showbar, hot male dancers, guest porn stars; open nightly, Saturdays from 5pm.

-Q Lounge (708 West Market St) alternative, unpretentious gay and gay-friendly locals' bar mix, outdoor space, pool table, special events, barbeques, bingo, WiFi, 18+ young crowd, open daily.
+Q Bar (708 West Market St), unpretentious 18+ gay locals' bar mix, outdoor space, pool table, special events, BBQs, bingo, WiFi.
+Reported CLOSED January 2018.

 CLOSED: Club Snap!
-(1001 Burke St, Winston-Salem), LGBT nightclub, drag shows, amateur nights, karaoke, weekend dancing.
-CO2 (Country Club Rd, Winston-Salem), the former Club Odyssey, gay dance club, drag shows, strippers; Warehouse 29 (1011 Arnold, Greensboro), gay/alternative dance parties, go-go boys.
+(1001 Burke St, Winston-Salem), LGBT nightclub, drag shows, amateur nights, karaoke, dancing.
+CO2 (Country Club Rd, Winston-Salem), former Odyssey, gay dance club, drag, strippers; Warehouse 29 (1011 Arnold, Greensboro), gay/alternative dance parties, go-go boys.